mishrashubham577/skillsearch/README.md

 # SkillSearch - Django web app
-A platform that helps recruiter to connect with developers of different skillset where developers can build a profile to showcase their skills and projects.
+A platform that helps recruiters to connect with developers of different skillset.<br>
+Here, a developer can build a profile to showcase their skills and projects.